Skip to main content

 When you pay to volunteer abroad, you’re not paying for the work itself - you’re covering the cost of living, project support, and a well-organized experience.
 Most programs in Africa are run by nonprofit organizations or local partners that rely on these fees to make your stay safe, comfortable, and impactful.

-Here’s what’s usually included in your volunteer program fee:
+Here’s what’s usually included in your volunteer program in Africa:

 • Accommodation: You’ll stay in a volunteer house, host family, or guesthouse.